ryansheehy0/Cheat_Sheets/Bug_Bounties/idor.md

 	- Check if there is a problem with the logic.
 Ex: Changing the price of something you are adding to cart
 	- Check the response format and try to add different properties to the response
 - Logout, back button, and still authenticated/logged in

-You can test with BURP
-	- Used to intercept and modify any HTTP requests sent from the client to the server.
-	- How to set up BURP